Grandson (musician): Early life and education

-Benjamin was born in New Jersey, United States, but when he was 3 years old his family moved to Toronto, Ontario, where his maternal relatives lived (he holds dual citizenship of both countries).
+Benjamin was born in New Jersey, United States.
+When he was 3 years old, his family moved to a Jewish neighborhood in Toronto, Ontario, where his maternal relatives lived (he holds dual citizenship of both countries).
+He is Jewish.
 He has two sisters.
 Benjamin grew up largely in the Eglinton West area of Toronto.
 He attended Northern Secondary School in Toronto and, after graduation, enrolled in McGill University in Montreal.
 There, he studied education with the initial goal of becoming a teacher.
 He also spent a great deal of time DJing and playing shows in Montreal while at McGill.
 After two years, he transferred to Concordia University, another Montreal institution.
 He studied communications there briefly before dropping out and moving to Los Angeles in 2014 to pursue a music career.